GP#

 cpuorgpu, determines how linear algebra computations are executed.
 The default iscpu.
 Forgpu, pytorch or cupy has to be installed manually.
 For advanced options seeargs.
 Ifgp2Scaleis enabled but no kernel is provided, the choice of thecompute_devicewill be particularly important.
 In that case, the default Wendland kernel will be computed on the cpu or the gpu which will significantly change the compute time depending on the compute architecture.kernel_function (Callable, optional) – A symmetric positive definite covariance function (a kernel) that calculates the covariance between data points.
 It is a function of the form k(x1,x2,hyperparameters, [args]).

 argsis optional and is used to makefvgp.GP.argsavailable.
 The inputx1is a N1 x D array of positions,x2is a N2 x D array of positions, the hyperparameters argument is a 1d array of length D+1 for the default kernel and of a different length for user-defined kernels.
-The default is a stationary anisotropic kernel (fvgp.GP.default_kernel()) which performs automatic relevance determination (ARD).
+The default is a stationary anisotropic Matern kernel of first-order differentiability, which performs automatic relevance determination (ARD) through one length scale per input dimension.
+Ifgp2Scaleis enabled, the default changes to a compactly supported anisotropic Wendland kernel instead – compact support is what makes the covariance matrix sparse.
+Which one is used depends oncompute_device:fvgp.kernels.wendland_anisotropic_gp2Scale_cpu()orfvgp.kernels.wendland_anisotropic_gp2Scale_gpu().
+Seefvgp.kernelsfor those, their support-aware sparse variants, and the other built-in kernels.
 The output is a matrix, an N1 x N2 numpy array.
 This callable receives the full hyperparameter vector but must only use the indices reserved for the kernel (disjoint from mean and noise indices).kernel_function_grad (Callable, optional) – A function that calculates the derivative of the

 kernel_functionwith respect to the hyperparameters.
 If provided, it will be used for local training (optimization) and can speed up the calculations.
 It accepts as inputx1(a N1 x D array of positions),x2(a N2 x D array of positions) andhyperparameters(a 1d array of length D+1 for the default kernel).
 The default is an analytical gradient for the default kernel or a finite difference calculation otherwise.
 Ifram_economyis True, the function’s input is x1, x2, hyperparameters (numpy array), and a direction (int).
 The output is a numpy array of shape (len(hps) x N).
 Ifram_economyisFalse, the function’s input is x1, x2, and hyperparameters.
 The output is a numpy array of shape (len(hyperparameters) x N1 x N2).
 Seeram_economy.prior_mean_function (Callable, optional) – A function f(x, hyperparameters, [args]) that evaluates the prior mean at a set of input position.
 It accepts as input an array of positions (of shape N1 x D) and hyperparameters (a 1d array of length D+1 for the default kernel).
 Optionally, the third argument